Kingxukai/linux/Documentation/gpu/amdgpu/display/dc-glossary.rst

       Display Pipes and Planes

     DSC
-      Display Stream Compression (Reduce the amount of bits to represent pixel count while at the same pixel clock)
+      Display Stream Compression (Reduce the woke amount of bits to represent pixel count while at the woke same pixel clock)

     dGPU
       discrete GPU